NotAShelf/blog.notashelf.dev/notes/2025-01-02-well-done-verbosity.md

 ---
-title: Verbosity done well
+title: Enter: Beginner's guide to Writing Error Messages
 date: 2025-01-02
-description: A beginner's guide to writing error messages
+description: Thoughts and rants on key principles of writing polite, effective and user-friendly error messages
 wordcount: process-anyway
 ---

-# Verbosity Done Well
+# Enter: Beginner's guide to Writing Error Messages

 Programs fail, even the best-written ones.
-You know it; you’ve experienced it.
+You know it; you've experienced it.
-You wish you could avoid it, but you can’t.
+You wish you could avoid it, but you can't.
 Computers are far from perfect.
 As a beginner programmer, you quickly learn that you must account for both expected and unexpected errors.
-Handling these errors isn’t too difficult, and at this point, you have two options:
+Handling these errors isn't too difficult, and at this point, you have two options:

 1. Throw a stack trace that gives insight into _where_ the error occurred.